-2. Team Captain and Daily Helper
+2. Daily Helper and Team Captain

 3. Carpet Seating

-On the wall next to our carpet area I have table signs.
+On the wall next to our carpet area I had table signs.
 Students sit in the correct row for their table.
 I organize it even further by having the number 1’s (from the team mats) sit closest to the wall, #2’s next to them, then #3’s and #4’s sit on the edge of the carpet.

-C-Conversation (what voice level student’s should be at)
+C-Conversation (what voice level students should be at)